Think of brands and logos. Does any come to mind? If you can remember a specific one, better still its tagline, then it has served its purpose.

 This module gives students the opportunity to explore, develop and demonstrate the breadth and depth of their creative, technical, and organisational skills in the context of self-direction and responsibility, appropriate to their chosen career paths.

 Students will have the opportunity to demonstrate the breadth and depth of their creative, technical, and organisational skills within the context of a national competitive framework, set and judged by the advertising and design industries themselves.

-Penghayatan Etika & Peradaban / Bahasa Melayu Komunikasi 2 (International Students)
+Penghayatan Etika dan Peradaban (Malaysian students) / Bahasa Melayu Komunikasi 2 (International students)

 This module covers the relation between philosophy, the National education Philosophy and the National Principles of Malaysia (Rukun Negara).